 However, even in 2023 there does still seem to be some confusion among existing TM1 and Cognos Express users about what Planning Analytics actually is - and the IBM marketing hasn't always made this clear!
 We are often asked: Is it a completely new product, does it replace TM1, what is the difference between the cloud and on-premises versions and so on.
 This article looks at some of the most frequent questions that we are asked, including:

-An abbreviated version of this post is available on our FAQ page.
+An abbreviated version of this post is available here.

 Let’s dive straight in: